 In 2002, the Government of Canada mandated the establishment of the NWMO through the Nuclear Fuel Waste Act.
-The NWMO is an independent, non-profit organization that is funded by the waste owners in Canada: Ontario Power Generation, New Brunswick Power, Hydro-Québec, and Atomic Energy of Canada Limited.
-The NWMO has been progressing the implementation of its long-term management strategy for used nuclear fuel from Canada's nuclear reactors; thus used nuclear fuel was excluded from the scope of the ISRW.
+The NWMO is an independent, non-profit organization that is funded by the waste owners in Canada: Ontario Power Generation, New Brunswick Power, Hydro-Québec and Atomic Energy of Canada Limited.
+The NWMO has been progressing the implementation of our long-term management strategy for used nuclear fuel from Canada's nuclear reactors; thus no further recommendations or long-term solutions have been provided for used nuclear fuel in this ISRW.